What is a Cost Basis?

 - A cost basis does not indicate the actual price of the asset.

 - Suppose X purchased an asset which of $ 10000 and the same asset purchased by Y at $ 12000

-- It is very difficult for a large organization to identify track a record of each item purchase date and which stock was purchased is to consider for sale.
+- It is challenging for a large organization to identify and track the record of each item purchase date and which stock was purchased is to consider for sale.

-- Under Cost basis, the sale price of a stock one of an organization can cost for another organization.
+- Under Cost basis, the sale price of a stock one of an organization can be cost price for another organization.